 The way you begin your morning sets the tone for the day, which is why Robin encourages starting the day with gratitude and positivity.
 “Keep a notebook by your bed and write down five things you are grateful for right as you wake up,” she says.
 “This can train your brain to focus on positive reframes in the morning versus immediately jumping to worries.”

-9. Give yourself more time in the morning
+7. Give yourself more time in the morning.

 If you’ve ever woken up late and had to quickly pull yourself together and rush out the door, you know all too well that being in a hurry can exacerbate morning anxiety.
 To prevent this, Robin recommends setting your alarm earlier than you need to—give or take 30 minutes earlier—to give yourself plenty of time to flow through your morning ritual and avoid triggering those panic feelings.

-10. Do things that make you feel happy
+8. Do things that make you feel happy.

 Morning anxiety can feel frustrating and overwhelming.
-But knowing the everyday factors that can contribute to it can help you take back control of how you feel.
-And as always, if the above strategies are not helping you get your morning anxiety under control, seeking the help of a professional is a great idea.
+But knowing the everyday factors that can contribute to it can help you take back control of how you feel and not just accept it as something you have to live with, like those with high-functioning anxiety.
+As always, if the above strategies are not helping you get your morning anxiety under control, seeking the help of a professional is a great idea.
 Here's to actually enjoying our morning routines again.

 Loading More Posts...